 The process might seem forced at first, but after a few times of applying these concepts to writing, students will consider their knowledge a benefit.
 They will be glad they possess ways to manipulate their writing.
 Then, ask students to find a concept (a type of phrase or clause) in their writing.
 They probably have them!
 Praise students with their correct use because grammar lessons should be empowering and positive.

-Finally, grammar for high school often involves test prep.
+Finally, grammar for high school often involves test prep—and I know that is unsavory.
 Most teachers dislike standardized testing (this teacher included), but the test prep can be fun.
 Older students enjoy coloring, stations, and jigsawing practice.
 Address common grammar errors that students will face on those tests, and remember to return to discussing grammar and language as part of class.
 When students are comfortable talking about grammar, they are less frightened of standardized tests.

 No matter how your students arrive in your classroom, you can teach grammar in meaningful ways.
 Grammar lessons to help high school students require assessing the students’ knowledge and moving from there.